tungbq/devops-toolkit/README.md

 - See: [CONTRIBUTING.md](./CONTRIBUTING.md)
 - Looking for the issue to work on?
 Check the list of our open issues [**good first issue**](https://github.com/tungbq/devops-toolkit/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
 - Feel free to open a new issue if you want to request more content about DevOps Dockerfile
-- Submit a [new issue](https://github.com/tungbq/devops-toolkit/issues/new) (:bug:) if you encounter the bug/error when using this toolkit
+- Submit a [new issue](https://github.com/tungbq/devops-toolkit/issues/new) (🐛) if you encounter the bug/error when using this toolkit

 ## Hit the Star! ⭐